anthonyballetta/ComputerScience/Compilation of C# Interview Questions.md

 # 28. What is delegate in C#?

 A delegate in C# is an object that holds the reference to a method.
-It is like function pointer in C++.
+It is similar to function pointer in C++.

 # 29. What is the purpose of the global.asax file?